Opting Out of Health and Comprehensive Sexuality Education & HIV Prevention:

 Do not let school officials tell you that you may not opt-out of sexual health instruction!

-Schools are required to send a written notice to parents at the beginning of the school year and no fewer than 14 days before the instruction is delivered.
+Schools are required to notify parents and/or guardians at the beginning of each school year, or for a pupil who enrolls in a school after the beginning year, at the time of that pupil's enrollment.
+If arrangements for instruction are made after the beginning of the school year, notice shall be made by mail or another commonly used method of notification, no fewer than 14 days before the instruction is delivered.
 By law, the notice must explain all of the following:

 • Inform parents that the curriculum is available for parents to review